 AAA Editor Notes

 CityCenter Las Vegas is at 3720 Las Vegas Blvd.
-S. (between Bellagio and Monte Carlo).
+S. (between Bellagio and Park MGM).
 This high-profile complex includes three hotel properties—ARIA Resort & Casino, Mandarin Oriental Las Vegas and Vdara Hotel & Spa—the all-residential Veer Towers and The Shops at Crystals, an upscale shopping mall.

 Between ARIA and Mandarin Oriental are a handful of expensive art galleries, most notably The Gallery, which displays works of glass art by Dale Chihuly.
 There also are a few sculptures along the walkway between the two hotels, including Claes Oldenburg's and Coosje van Bruggen's whimsical “Typewriter Eraser, Scale X.”